Next up in our “Ask Drone Girl” series is about how one can learn to fly drones in-person. If you have a question for Drone Girl, contact her here.

 Instead, look for local meetup groups.
 There are a number of “Drone User Groups” around the country.
 Browse sites like Meetup.com or Facebook groups, using search words like “drone” and “[enter your city name]”, and there’s a good chance a local flying club will show up.

 Local flying groups tend to be filled with zealous drone pilots, hungry to share their knowledge with newbies who are equally eager to learn.
+And assuming there are no membership dues, this option might even be free!

 Keep in mind that some groups may be less active than usual in light of the COVID-19 pandemic.